FroeMic/TUM-IN-Protein-Prediction-1/exam-questions/33-old-questions.md

 **Question:**How are amino acids linked together to form a protein?

 > In the translation process, a **Ribosome **translates a **mRNA **strand to a protein, by decoding the RNA triplets into amino acids and then linking the amino acids by peptide bonds.
 They chaining ALWAYS happens from the **N-Terminus **to the **C-Terminus **releasing an H20 molecule as part of the reaction.

+**Question: **What is the definition of a 'domain'?

+> A domain is a protein sequence, which when put into solvent adopts a unique 3D structure on its own.

+**Question: **How many domains does a protein have?

+> * 61% of proteins in the PDB are single domain
+> * 28% of proteins in the PDB are in 62 proteomes
+>
+> **Problem: **This is a biased view on proteins.
+The 3D structure of Single-Domain-Proteins is easier to experimentally determine, so more Single-Domain-Proteins have been analyzed.

+**Question: **Can domains overlap?

+> Yes, it can happen.
+However, it is not what is typically observed** .**

+####